 - 1/4 cup cacao nibs or dark chocolate chips

-- 1–2 teaspoon maple syrup (optional for more sweetness)
+- 2 teaspoons maple syrup (optional for more sweetness)

 - Preheat oven to 350°F and line a large baking sheet with parchment paper.

-- Add the rolled oats to a food processor, and process until they are well ground.
-The oats will turn into a finer oat flour, but don’t worry if they are still a little course, it helps provide texture.
+- Add the rolled oats to a food processor, and process until they are well-ground.
+The oats will turn into finer oat flour, but don’t worry if they are still a little coarse, it helps provide texture.

-- Remove the oat flour from the food processor and set aside for later.
+- Remove the oat flour from the food processor and set it aside for later.

 - Add the peeled bananas and pitted dates to the food processor and blend.
 This can take a couple of minutes depending on how ripe your bananas are and how soft your dates are.
 (If your dates are very dry or hard, you can soak them in water for 3-5 minutes before to help soften them a little bit.)

-- Process the bananas and dates until a smooth texture forms, almost like a caramel.
+- Process the bananas and dates until a smooth texture forms, almost like caramel.